|

 In 1947, Sindh (Karachi), West Punjab, Baluchistan and the North West Frontier Province became West Pakistan (today's Pakistan), and East Bengal became East Pakistan (today's Bangladesh).

-Between the early 1900's and 1972, India had about 600 Princely States with distinct license plates for their rulers and many continue to exist for up to 25 years after independence.
+Between the early 1900's and 1972, India had about 600 Princely States with distinct license plates (usually white on red) for their rulers and many continue to exist for up to 25 years after independence.

 Portuguese Goa was annexed in the 15th century by Portuguese merchants and thus became a colony of Portugal for about 450 years.